openmetalio/openmetal-docs/docs/kubernetes-guides/kubespray.md

 openstack loadbalancer list
 ```

-You should also see a floating ip associated with the load balancer service in kubernetes.
+You should also see a floating ip associated with the load balancer service in Kubernetes.
 This may take a couple of minutes to complete.

 ```bash